trimstray/nginx-admins-handbook/doc/RULES.md

   >  - [ffdhe2048](https://ssl-config.mozilla.org/ffdhe2048.txt)
   >  - [ffdhe4096](https://ssl-config.mozilla.org/ffdhe4096.txt)

   > The `2048 bit` is generally expected to be safe and is already very far into the "cannot break it zone".
-However years ago people expected 1024 bit to be safe so if you are after long term resistance You would go up to `4096 bit` (for both RSA keys and DH parameters).
+However years ago people expected 1024 bit to be safe so if you are after long term resistance you would go up to `4096 bit` (for both RSA keys and DH parameters).
 It's also important if you want to get 100% on Key Exchange of the SSL Labs test.

   > You should remember that the `4096 bit` modulus will make DH computations slower and won’t actually improve security.